Sweeppea-Development-Lab/sweeppea-n8n-nodes/README.md

-# n8n-nodes-sweeppea
+# Sweeppea Node for n8n

-This is an n8n community node.
-It lets you use Sweeppea in your n8n workflows.
+Community node for integrating Sweeppea sweepstakes platform with n8n workflows.

 [Sweeppea](https://sweeppea.com) is a sweepstakes management platform that helps businesses create and manage promotional campaigns, contests, and giveaways.